shubhamsanwal09/shubhamsanwal09/README.md

 ## Featured Projects

 ### Business Analytics Project
-A real-world case study using Excel and Power BI to uncover trends and drive data-based decisions.
+A real-world case study using Excel and Power BI to uncover trends and drive data-based decisions

-### Football Analytics: U-21 Goal Scorers in Europe
-A project using public football data to explore and visualize emerging talent across top leagues.

 ### Investment Insights Dashboard
 A deep dive into long-term mutual fund data with Python, Power BI, and financial storytelling.